 RFC3580 is for 802.1x, not OpenVPN or RADIUS in general.
 There is no need to follow it for other purposes.
 As long as the RADIUS server understands what it is being sent, it's fine.

-#5 Updated by Steve Wheeler 9 months ago
+#5 Updated by Steve Wheeler over 1 year ago

 - Status changed from Feedback to Resolved